Peloton star Cody Rigsby says you did not survive a pandemic to do anything but thrive

 “People hate working out,” he says.
 “They want to be distracted.
 Let’s be honest: I hate working out sometimes, too.
 So you want to be entertained.
 You want to forget that you’re doing something that you don’t like.”

 As a kid in Greensboro, N.C., Rigsby was obsessed with musical theater and MTV.
-He’d watch TRL, learn the Britney and NSYNC dances, and teach the routines to all the fifth-grade girls.
+He’d watch “TRL,” learn the Britney and ’N Sync dances, and teach the routines to all the fifth-grade girls.
 He lived with his single mom, Cindy, who was a recovering drug addict working as a waitress.
 By middle school, Rigsby was dying to take dance classes, but he knew his mom couldn’t afford them.
 Plus, he didn’t want to get picked on for liking something “feminine,” so he didn’t go.

 Rigsby stayed in Greensboro for college.
 Freshman year, he started taking a free ballet class at a community center.
 “It was me, 18 years old, 6-foot-2½ , with 12-year-old girls taking ballet class because it was free,” he says.
 A friend he made there told him about an internship program at the Broadway Dance Center in New York, so Rigsby got a job slinging burgers at Steak ‘n Shake to save up enough money for tuition, housing and walk-around money.
 He headed to New York that summer with $1,000 in his bank account.